Charo Soriano

-Maria Rosario "Charo" Soriano (born October 14, 1985) is a Filipino volleyball player, coach, and politician.
+Maria Rosario Bollozos Soriano (born October 14, 1985) known as Charo Soriano, is a Filipino volleyball player, coach, and politician.
 Soriano is one of the founders of Beach Volleyball Republic, an outdoor volleyball tournament, and a board member of the Philippine National Volleyball Federation.
 She also serves as a city councilor of Tuguegarao since 2022.

+Early life

+Soriano was born to Jefferson Soriano, a former mayor of Tuguegarao, and Eleanor Bollozos.

 Volleyball career

 During her collegiate playing career for the Ateneo Lady Eagles, she played indoor and beach volleyball.
-After playing With the Ateneo Lady Eagles from 2003 to 2008, she worked as assistant coach for this team from 2012 to 2014.
-Soriano won with this team the Shakey's V-League Season 8, 1st Conference as head coach.
+After playing with the Ateneo Lady Eagles from 2003 to 2008, she worked as assistant coach for the team from 2012 to 2014.
+Soriano led the Eagles to victory in the Shakey's V-League Season 8, 1st Conference as head coach.
 In 2013, she played for the Smart Maynilad Net Spikers in the Shakey's V-League Soriano joined PLDT Home Ultera Ultra Fast Hitters from the Shakey's V-League, for the 2014 Shakey's V-League 11th Season Open Conference and the 2015 Shakey's V-League 12th Season Reinforced Open Conference.